Last updated on August 23rd, 2023 at 01:34 pm

 So – Eleven O One represents a soldier in the first moments of peace after the armistice.
-The artist took a chance – no one commissioned the work; he was inspired by the story of a local man, and by what he had heard of shell-shock – the severe mental condition that many soldiers suffered from, and from which many never recovered, that we would recognise today as post-traumatic stress disorder.
+The artist took a chance – no one commissioned the work; he was moved by the story of a local man, and by what he had heard of shell-shock – the severe mental condition that many soldiers suffered from, and from which many never recovered, that we would recognise today as post-traumatic stress disorder, or PTSD.

 As I gazed up at him, a family approached.
 Dad stood his two children in front of Eleven O One to take their picture.
 They were dwarfed – course.
 But then it hit me: of course, the children were what Tommy, and millions like him, went through it all for.

 Ray Lonsdale’s a very talented man.
 He’s written a poem to go with his statue, which is etched onto a plate at the back: